-There is no substitution for the power of God’s Word to transform lives: therein is the engine that drives one toward being a good person.
+There is no substitution for the power of God’s Word to transform lives.
+Therein is the engine that drives us toward becoming a good person.
 Unfortunately, many today fail to give the written Word its proper place of prominence.
-Even pastors downplay it because, in their attempt to build a spiritually-based group of people (falsely thinking that numbers define success), they avoid in-depth teaching.
-The reasoning is that the Scripture’s truth, which sometimes offends, ends up turning people away.
-But such is to be expected.
-That was the case with Jesus, the apostle Paul and others whose ministries are portrayed in the Scriptures as both authentic and normative (cf. Matthew 10:4; Acts 15:38; Philippians 2:20; 2 Timothy 4:10, 16).
+Even pastors downplay it because, in their attempt to build a spiritually based group of people (falsely thinking that numbers define success), they avoid in-depth teaching.
+The reasoning is that the Scriptures’ truth, which sometimes offends, ends up turning people away.
+But such is to be expected and was the case with Jesus, the Apostle Paul, and others whose ministries are portrayed in the Scriptures as both authentic and normative (cf. Matthew 10:4; Acts 15:38; Philippians 2:20; 2 Timothy 4:10, 16).

-“Anthropocentricsin” overdosing can be detected by the existence of “wisdomatrophy.”
+“Anthropocentricsin” overdosing can be detected by the existence of “wisdom atrophy.”

-The first church intensely hungered for the apostles’ teaching because they were genuinely converted.
+The first Church intensely hungered for the apostles’ teaching because they were genuinely converted.
 This is normative Christianity!… Regarding this spiritual hunger, pastor and author Kent Hughes noted, “Where the Spirit reigns, a love for God’s Word reigns… When the Spirit reigns, God’s people continually devote themselves to the study of His Word.”
 Martyn Lloyd Jones wrote of the believer’s desire for the Word of God: “Wanting to listen to the Word is inevitable if men and women are born again and have become Christians.
 A babe…has an instinct for milk.
 He wants it… He is alive and wants the mother’s milk, and rightly so.
 The point is clear.
 One simply cannot be a Christian and have no desire for a knowledge of this truth—it is impossible.”1

 Now let us turn our focus to the ingredients of a good person per Solomon in the book of Proverbs.
-Prior to investigating each of the following proverbs on this subject it is important to state what Solomon is not saying relative to being a good person.
+Prior to investigating each of the following proverbs on this subject, it is important to state what Solomon is not saying relative to being a good person.
 He is not saying that the way one merits salvation is through being good.
-That is a common misunderstanding as to how one gains heaven.
-The whole of Scripture reveals nothing of one working his way to heaven—the common thread running throughout all the false religions of the world.
-Rather, per the book of James in the New Testament (NT), good people, in God’s eyes, and in His economy of salvation, are those who have trusted by faith alone in Him—and as a result of His indwelling—the truly saved will always manifest good characteristics and good works in and through their lives.
-This is what James means when he says, “faith without works is dead” ( James 2:26).
+That misunderstanding as to how one gains heaven is common.
+The whole of Scripture reveals nothing of our working our way to heaven—the common thread running throughout all the false religions of the world.
+Rather, per the book of James in the New Testament (NT), good people in God’s eyes and in His economy of salvation are those who have trusted in Him by faith alone.
+And because of His indwelling Holy Spirit, the truly saved will always manifest good characteristics and good works in and through their lives.
+This is what James means when he says faith without works is dead ( James 2:26b).
 Just like compassion without action is phony, faith that does not manifest a good person or good works (i.e., the attributes that follow in this study) is illustrative of a falsified profession of faith.

-“Finally then, brethren, we request and exhort you in the Lord Jesus, that as you received from us instruction as to how you ought to walk and please God (just as you actually do walk), that you excel still more.”
+Finally then, brethren, we request and exhort you in the Lord Jesus, that as you received from us instruction as to how you ought to walk and please God (just as you actually do walk), that you excel still more.

 May this week’s comparison of your good life to the Lord’s definition of the same motivate you to excel still more.

 II.
-HE RELISHES IN GODLY WAYS
+HE RELISHES GODLY WAYS

-“The backslider in heart will have his fill of his own ways, but a good man will be satisfied with his” (Proverbs 14:14).
+The backslider in heart will have his fill of his own ways, but a good man will be satisfied with his (Proverbs 14:14).

-Backsliding implies a willful step toward sin, most often not in a public way, but hidden.
-This proverb portrays the reaping and sowing form of the wrath or judgment of God upon such a person; reaping and sowing is an inviolate moral law of the universe set in place by God, just as sure as the physical law of gravity.
-Those who habitually and willfully sin will have his fill of his own ways.
-Their rod is their own way.
+Backsliding implies a willful step toward sin, most often not in a public way, but one that is hidden.
+This proverb portrays the reaping-and-sowing form of the wrath or judgment of God upon such a person.
+Reaping and sowing is an inviolate moral law of the universe set in place by God and just as sure as the physical law of gravity.
+He who habitually and willfully sins will have his fill of his own ways.
+Their “rod” is their own way.
 In contrast, the good man is filled by sowing over a lifetime in ways pleasing to the Lord.
-States Galatians 5:16, “Walk by the Spirit and you will not carry out the desires of the flesh.”
-The resultant fruit of a Spirit-controlled life is the fruit of the Spirit, as it is termed in the NT.
-They are love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control (Galatians 5:22–23).
-Each one of these characteristics yields great satisfaction in the heart of a good man.
-He or she knows and relishes godly ways in part because such yields the dividend of personal satisfaction in life: I want to be a good person because it is so satisfying!
+States Galatians 5:16b, Walk by the Spirit, and you will not carry out the desire of the flesh.
+The resultant fruit of a Spirit-controlled life is the fruit of the Spirit as listed in Galatians 5:22b-23: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control.… Each one of these characteristics yields great satisfaction in the heart of a good man.
+He or she knows and relishes godly ways in part because such yields the dividend of personal satisfaction in life.
+I want to be a good person because being good is so satisfying!
 It is motivating that God bestows abundant blessings upon His obedient children!

 III.
 HE DESIRES TO HELP THE POOR

-“One who is gracious to a poor man lends to the Lord, and He will repay him for his good deed” (Proverbs 19:17).
+One who is gracious to a poor man lends to the Lord, and He will repay him for his good deed (Proverbs 19:17).

-It is important first however to distinguish between the genuinely bereft, those who are poor and want to change their lot in life, versus bums.
+However, it is important first to distinguish between the genuinely bereft, i.e., those who are poor and want to change their lot in life, and bums.
 A bum is someone whom Scripture describes as slothful or lazy (cf. Proverbs 19:15) and doesn’t want to change his lot in life.
 Suffice to say here, a good man helps a slothful man in ways different than he does a poor man.
-Paul states in 2 Thessalonians 3:10: “For even when we were with you, we used to give you this order: if anyone is not willing to work, then he is not to eat, either” (cf. Proverbs 10:4).
-It is important that one not enable further lazy behavior via helping them like you would someone who for whatever reason, incapable—not unwilling—to meet their own needs.
+Paul states in 2 Thessalonians 3:10: For even when we were with you, we used to give you this order: if anyone is not willing to work, then he is not to eat, either (cf. Proverbs 10:4).
+It is important that we not enable further lazy behavior via helping a bum like we would someone who, for whatever reason, is incapable—not unwilling—to meet his or her own needs.
 What follows then relates to quantifiably poor, not slothful individuals.